handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 # Modules

-To reduce the size of your app, you can use Handsontable by importing individual [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+You can use Handsontable by importing individual [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 [[toc]]